 Borderlands is a fully (double-blind) refereed international journal of the humanities and social sciences.
-It has been publishing since 2002, and brings out 3 issues per year, in May, October and December.
+It has been publishing since 2002, and brings out two issues per year.

 A general call for submissions, guidelinelines for contributors, and information about special issues, is provided below.

 We are seeking articles, essays and reviews in

 a wide range of disciplines and interdisciplines across the humanities and social sciences.
 The journal is especially interested in work that is transdisciplinary and/or engages in a critique of the politics and boundaries of disciplinary knowledge, or combines forms (such as fiction and theory) in an accomplished and scholarly way.